Table of contents

+National Pasta day is celebrated every October 17.
 The folks who created pasta definitely knew what they were doing.
-Hundreds of years of Italian tradition go into this meal, yet it’s a seemingly simple dish.
-Bring a pot of water to boil, pour in the pasta, and in about 8-12 minutes you’ll have a comforting meal to call yours.
-However, it’s truly how the pasta is crafted and and how it’s paired with sauce that make it great.
-On October 17, we devote a special day to this incredible dish, National Pasta Day.
-Pasta may come in hundreds of shapes and sizes but no matter the form, it’s something nearly every American Family has grown up with—we’re tortellini in love with pasta.
+Hundreds of years of Italian tradition go into this simple meal.
+Each October, we devote a special day to this incredible dish.
+Pasta come in many shapes and sizes but no matter the form, it’s something nearly every American Family has grown up with.

 The process of creating dry pasta allowed it to be widely available in Italy.